RobRendell/gTove/README.md

 * Preview a 3D mini in the mini editor, and allow the user to define the standee outline/crop area.
 * If user uploads a single map/mini image, automatically launch the editor on it afterward the upload completes.
 * Change file browser to have a drop-down menu per item, rather than a mode.
+* When tabletop is empty, open menu by default.
+Make menu more mobile-friendly.

 ## Plans/TODO

+* When in Player View mode, minis/maps added to the tabletop should be automatically revealed.
+* Options to dial back/shrink/hide label text?
 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.